sevidmusic/Roady/README.md

 </head>
 ```

-# Create The Css File Referenced By The HtmlHead.php Dynamic Output File
+# Create The Css File Referenced By HtmlHead.php

 The HtmlHead.php dynamic output file's content contains a `<link>` tag that references
 a css file, styles.css, this css file must be created in the App Package's css directory.